 Texi Smith started his love affair with writing at a young age penning fictitious matchday programmes for his beloved Newcastle United.
 Although never having excelled at English in a school environment, there was one piece of writing in year 7 that his well-respected English teacher, Mr Boothroyd, singled out as 'masterful', giving Texi confidence, leading to some hi-octane high-speed match reports at university for the First XI football team.
 This culminated in his one and only accolade of Uni Journalist of the Year in 1995.
 He still has the trophy.

-No slouch on the football field, and a veteran of 8 Sydney marathons, he now gets as much out of the game as a coach, manager and referee.
-Managing a busy IT consultancy, having a wife who is addicted to triathlons and always training for the next big race and having two wonderful kids with busy school lives does not lend itself to a life conducive to mediative hours and leisure.
+No slouch on the football field, and a veteran of nine Sydney marathons, he now gets as much out of the game as a coach, manager and referee.
+Managing a busy IT consultancy, and having two wonderful kids with busy school lives does not lend itself to a life conducive to mediative hours and leisure.
 It does, however, give fuel for a good deal of observational writing in his spare time, which he has come to relish.